donkirkby/chess-kit/raw_rules/new_rules.md

 Win by checkmate, as in regular chess, but you may use extra moves to threaten the king.

+## Cooperative Chess
+If you don't like battling your friend across the board, you can team up against the game itself.
+A hand of cards limits what you can capture, and you try to eliminate as many *types* of pieces as you can.

+### Equipment
+A standard chess set and 34 cards from a standard deck of 54 cards.
+You will use the 2 jokers, plus cards to match the chess pieces:

+* Wild - 2 Jokers
+* White King - KH
+* White Queen - QH
+* White Rooks - 10H, 10D
+* White Bishops  - 9H, 9D
+* White Knights - 8H, 8D
+* White Pawns - 2H-5H, 2D-5D
+* Black King - KS
+* Black Queen - QS
+* Black Rooks - 10S, 10C
+* Black Bishops  - 9S, 9C
+* Black Knights - 8S, 8C
+* Black Pawns - 2S-5S, 2C-5C

+### Setup
+* One player **stands** the chess pieces in the standard start position.
+* Meanwhile, the other player **shuffles** the 34 cards,
+* **deals** 3 to each player, and
+* **places** the rest of the cards next to the board as a draw pile.
+* When the chess pieces are set up, the first player secretly places a white pawn in one hand and a black pawn in the other.
+The other player then **chooses** a hand to decide their colour.

+### Play
+White plays the first turn, and then players alternate.
+Each turn has four possible steps:

+1. You may make a **non-capturing** chess move.
+2. You must **play a card** from your hand to your discard stack.
+3. You may make multiple **capturing** chess moves, if the cards allow.
+4. You must **draw a card** to bring your hand back to 3.

+As the game progresses, you will move the cards between three face-up, spread-out stacks of cards: White's discards, Black's discards, and the captured cards.
+It's best to spread the cards enough that you can see which cards have already been played.

+The chess pieces make the same moves as in regular chess, but you can only make a capture if the cards match:

+1. The **capturing** piece must be the same piece type as the card that the capturing player just played, and
+2. the **captured** piece must be the same piece type as the top card on the other player's discard stack.

+Pieces may match cards of either colour.
+On each turn, all moves must be made with one piece.

+When you capture a piece, remove the piece from the board, and move the captured piece's card from your partner's discard stack to the captured cards stack.
+If you can make another capture move that matches the next card in your partner's stack, you may continue.

+There are three types of **wild** cards:

+1. Jokers are always wild, and can match any piece type.
+They may match different piece types when they capture and when they are captured.
+2. If you no longer have any pieces of a certain type, then that type of card is wild on your discard stack.
+For example, if you have no queen, then a queen card on your stack lets you capture with any piece and lets your partner capture any of your pieces.
+3. A double colour match makes the next capture wild.
+If both the capturing piece and the captured piece match the colour of their cards, then the next captured card becomes wild, as long as you can capture it in the same turn.
+   White pieces match red cards.
+Colour matches don't count on wild cards.

+Castling is allowed.
+En passant capture is allowed.
+You may promote a pawn on the last rank to any other piece.
+It can be an effective way to get rid of your last pawn.

+### Winning
+The game ends immediately when you capture a king.
+You then get a point for each piece type that was completely removed from the board, both colours.
+For example, if you captured both queens, all four bishops, and a king, but still had at least one pawn, one knight, one rook, and the other king still on the board, then you would score 2 points.

+If the draw pile is empty, continue playing until you run out of cards in your hands.
+If you run out of cards without capturing a king, you lose.

+### Talking
+The game works best if players know something about each other's cards, but not everything.
+They should feel free to ask each other yes or no questions about their hands and to discuss general strategy, but shouldn't just reveal their hands.

 # Broken Games
 These ideas seemed promising, but didn't work at the table.
 Maybe I'll come back to them, if I get inspired.
 Masquerade Chess seemed broken for 15 years, before